AtomicVar/Debug-py-C-extensions/README.md

 ## How to run/debug

-Here's a simple Python script that loads the `hello` extension module and calls the `hello` function:
+`main.py` is a simple Python script that loads the `hello` extension module and calls the `hello` function:

 ```python
 # main.py